MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-vss-writer-backup-guide.md

     1. Restore the system databases and user databases that should be recovered at the same time (i.e., Simple Recovery mode user databases) via file copy /volume-mount through VSS.
         1. If the user databases to be rolled forward are not on the same volume as the system databases, then that volume should not be brought back at this time.
 This scenario requires planning prior to back up.
         1. If the user databases are on the same volume as the system databases, then the user databases need to be hidden from SQL Server.
     1. Start the SQL Server instance using the -f parameter.
-(NOTE: Note that when using the -f startup option, only the master can be restored.)
+(When using the -f startup option, only the master database can be restored.)
-        1. Issue an ALTER DATABASE <x> SET OFFLINE for each database to be rolled forward.
+        1. Issue an ALTER DATABASE \<x> SET OFFLINE for each database to be rolled forward.
 (Detach database is an alternative)
         1. Stop the SQL Server instance.
         1. Start the SQL Server instance (the files for the user databases to roll forward are not visible to SQL Server).